KamadoTanjiro-beep/Smart-Aquarium-V2.0/README.md

 # Aquarium Automation using NodeMCU 12E

+FOR ANY KIND OF QUESTIONS OR QUERIES PLEASE CONTACT ME HERE: https://aniketpatra.pythonanywhere.com/contact

 Using NodeMCU for aquarium lights control with OTA and WiFi signal level icons.

 I take no responsibility for the use of this code.
 Use it with your own risk.